RomanLivik/RomanLivik/README.md

 ## About me
 I am novice Full Stack Developer from Russia.
 * I am student of Moscow Technical University of Communications and Informatics
-* I am interested in unix-based systems, application development, customization of operation systems, ethical hacking and security systems
+* I am interested in unix-based systems, application development, graphical design, customization of operation systems, ethical hacking and security systems
 * In my free time, I try to learn something new in the IT world.
 For me, this is not just an income, but also a hobby
-* i just realy like GNU/Linux.
+* I just realy like GNU/Linux.
 This is my favourite operation system for daily using
-* I also try to write automation scripts to make life easier for me and for Linux community
+* I also try to write automation scripts, themes and other things to make life easier for me and for Linux community
+* Big part projects I made without other people

  <br/>
   <img src="https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/red.png" width="100%" height="3px" />